 Who can I talk to about it?

 Take that first step and trust the journey.
 I did, and my life is so much richer for it.

 But have a I found my passion?

 Through the unfolding of my own journey, I’ve discovered one thing I know I’m now passionate about.
-It’s letting people know, that they are enough, they are loved and they have the right to express yourself creatively.
+It’s letting people know, that they are enough, they are loved and they have the right to express themselves creatively.